Imdaad Reaffirms Commitment To UAE Vision 2021 National Agenda With Launch Of FARZ - UrduPoint

 Imdaad Reaffirms Commitment To UAE Vision 2021 National Agenda With Launch Of FARZ

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 03rd Feb, 2020) Underlining its commitment to promoting sustainability and recycling, Imdaad, a Dubai-based group of companies that provides integrated, sustainable facilities management services that enhance operational efficiencies of physical assets, today, marked the official launch of FARZ, a state-of-the-art material recovery facility, MRF, situated in the National Industries Park in Jebel Ali.
+(UrduPoint / Pakistan Point News / WAM - 03rd Feb, 2020) DUBAI, 3rd February 2020 (WAM) - Underlining its commitment to promoting sustainability and recycling, Imdaad, a Dubai-based group of companies that provides integrated, sustainable facilities management services that enhance operational efficiencies of physical assets, today marked the official launch of FARZ, a state-of-the-art material recovery facility, MRF, situated in the National Industries Park in Jebel Ali.

+Dr Al Zeyoudi commended the use of smart tech at the FARZ recovery facility and stressed that technological advancements are integral to driving sustainable waste management.

-Hamdan Al-Shaer, Chairman, FARZ, stated, "With integrated smart technology, developed after carrying out numerous waste characterisation studies, FARZ will revitalise the UAE’s waste minimisation efforts.
-Our vision is to equip FARZ to close the recycling loop within the UAE and therefore, we are excited about what the future holds for the facility."
+Hamdan Al-Shaer, Chairman, FARZ, stated: "With rapid industrial development and subsequent growth in urban population, cities around the world are facing tremendous challenges in dealing with waste.
+With integrated smart technology and developed after carrying out several waste characterization studies, FARZ will revitalize the UAE’s waste minimization efforts.
+Our vision is to equip FARZ to close the recycling loop within the UAE and therefore, we are excited about what the future holds for the facility.